Interviews

 Graduated Harvard Medical School Class of 1996

-Dr. Thomas Sequist is Associate Professor of Medicine at Brigham and Women's Hospital, Boston, Massachusetts.
-Dr. Sequist is chief quality and safety officer at Partners HealthCare, Director of the Four Directions Summer Research Program at Harvard Medical School, and medical director of the Brigham and Women's Hospital Physician Outreach Program with the Indian Health Service.
+Dr. Thomas Sequist is an associate professor of medicine at Brigham and Women's Hospital, Boston, MA.
+Dr. Sequist is chief quality and safety officer at Partners HealthCare, director of the Four Directions Summer Research Program at Harvard Medical School, and medical director of the Brigham and Women's Hospital Physician Outreach Program with the Indian Health Service.
 He graduated from Harvard Medical School in 1999.
+In 2019, he spoke at the 50th anniversary celebration of Diversity and Inclusion at HMS and HSDM.

 Interview Transcript | Part 1 of 2 (pdf)